andresmascl/andresmascl/README.md

 ### What I am currently working on
-I currently work in the development team of an opinionated (and amply superior) version of [Kubeflow](https://www.kubeflow.org/).
+I currently work in the development team of an opinionated (and amply superior) version of [Kubeflow](https://www.kubeflow.org/) for a California based company.

 #### Licitaciones24x7.cl:
 I also continue to work on my app [Licitaciones24x7.cl](https://licitaciones24x7.cl), a SaaS which serves market information to companies which participate in public tenders to provide services and goods to the Chilean government :chile:.